ashiklom/pecan.book/Using-Git.md

 **Using GitHub** The easiest way to get working with GitHub is by installing the GitHub client.
-More instructions for your specific OS and download of the GitHub client, see https://help.github.com/articles/set-up-git.
+For instructions for your specific OS and download of the GitHub client, see https://help.github.com/articles/set-up-git.
-This will help you setup an SSH key to push code back to GitHub.
-To checkout a project you do not need to have an ssh key and you can use the https or git url to check out the code.
+This will help you set up an SSH key to push code back to GitHub.
+To check out a project you do not need to have an ssh key and you can use the https or git url to check out the code.

 ## Git + Rstudio

 Rstudio is nicely integrated with many development tools, including git and GitHub.
-It is quite easy to checkout source code from within the Rstudio program or browser.
+It is quite easy to check out source code from within the Rstudio program or browser.
 The Rstudio documentation includes useful overviews of [version control](http://www.rstudio.com/ide/docs/version_control/overview) and [R package development](http://www.rstudio.com/ide/docs/packages/overview).

 Once you have git installed on your computer (see the [Rstudio version control](http://www.rstudio.com/ide/docs/version_control/overview) documentation for instructions), you can use the following steps to install the PEcAn source code in Rstudio.